LambdaP/kv_store/README.md

-# Concurrent Key-Value Store with Axum
+# Concurrent HTTP Key-Value Store

+A concurrent key-value store
+  with an HTTP API.
+Implemented in Rust
-A concurrent key-value store implemented in Rust using the Axum web framework.
+  with the Tokio asynchronous runtime and the Axum web framework.

+Copyright 2024 Patrick Lambein

 ## Implementation Overview

 This project implements a in-memory key-value store with the following characteristics:

 - Concurrent access using Tokio's asynchronous runtime
-- RESTful API built with Axum
+- HTTP-based RESTful API built with Axum
-- Lock-free reads for improved concurrency
 - Compare-and-swap (CAS) operations for atomic updates
 - Time-to-live (TTL) support for key expiration
 - Server-Sent Events (SSE) for key change notifications